Tips to help you drive in the snow this winter

 - Don't use cruise control on icy roads.

-- Allow more time for braking when visibility is poor.
+- Allow more time and space for braking when visibility is poor.

 - Stay calm if you start to skid and be prepared for black ice.